ton-community/tutorials/docs/03-client/testnet-npmton.md

 npm install @orbs-network/ton-access
 ```

-Last but not least, we will need to overcome [ton](https://www.npmjs.com/package/ton) library's reliance on Nodejs `Buffer` that isn't available in the browser.
+Last but not least, we will need to overcome [ton](https://www.npmjs.com/package/ton) library's reliance on Node.js `Buffer` that isn't available in the browser.
 We can do that by installing a polyfill.
 Run the following in terminal:

 ```console
 npm install vite-plugin-node-polyfills